-This riding holiday is based at a historic guest ranch that dates back to the late 1800s.
-The 520-acre guest ranch sits at the base of the Helena-Lewis and Clark National Forest.
-Guests can explore the mountains by horseback, and enjoy fishing, hiking, shooting, archery, and other activities while staying in historic accommodations.
-Explore the dramatic scenery of the area surrounding the Judith River Headwaters and the Little Belt Mountains and ride where western artist Charlie Russell once rode.
-At 5,000 feet in elevation, the ranch enjoys the best of Montana’s weather with a host of activities to enjoy.
+This horseback riding vacation is based at a historic guest ranch that dates back to the late 1800s.
+The 520 acre ranch sits at the base of the Helena-Lewis and Clark National Forest.
+Guests can explore the mountains on horseback riding trails, enjoy fishing, hiking, shooting, archery, and a host of other activities.
+Ride where western artist Charlie Russell once rode and gained his inspiration.
+At 5,000 feet in elevation, this ranch enjoys the best of Montana’s weather.

-Horse riding is what the ranch is known for, they have horses suitable to every level of experience.
-For more experienced riders, trotting and loping can be incorporated into rides where the terrain allows.
-Embrace your inner cowboy and participate in the cattle drive ride.
+The ranch has horses suitable to every level of horseback rider.
+For the more experienced, trotting and loping can be incorporated into rides where the terrain allows.
+Unleash your inner cowboy and participate in the cattle-drive horseback ride.
 For those who would like to get more comfortable in the saddle, lessons are available for an additional charge.
 The riding style is Western.

 Accommodation ranges from lodge rooms to free-standing historic log cabins, or the large, well-equipped Ranch House.
-The Lodge features cozy guest rooms, the dining and living room; and is in close proximity to the pool, hot tub and rec room.
+The Lodge features cozy guest rooms, the dining and living room; and is in close proximity to the hot tub and rec room.
 The Ranch House is perfect fit for larger families.
 With many situated along the banks of the Judith River, no two cabins are alike.
+This equine vacation allows horseback riders to experience the area's history first hand.

 THE RANCH